Klaviyo has revolutionized the email marketing game with its advanced segmentation to target your email campaigns and automated flows.

 Customer reactivation or win-back flows send custom emails to customers who have made a purchase in the past – but not for a few months – in an attempt to re-engage them.

 You can customize win-back flows with different offers and timing.

 Post-purchase flows are automatically sent to customers a few days after an order, usually with a goal of encouraging them to buy related items.
 These are sometimes called cross-sell flows.
-We use this strategy a lot here at our email agency to help brands increase customer lifetime values.
+We use this strategy a lot here at the Ecommerce Intelligence email marketing agency to help brands increase customer lifetime values.

 Birthday flows are set to send good wishes to customers on their birthday, automatically.
 You can also customize them to fit other custom events if the data exists, such as anniversary dates.

 Using Klaviyo Flows – Summary

 These are just the very basics of Klaviyo flows, but that should give you an idea of the difference between flows and campaigns.
 Remember that flows are always based on triggers when a customer or prospect completes a certain action, making them eligible for an email or SMS.
 Campaigns are sent manually, without triggers.

 The main benefits of Klaviyo email flows over campaigns

 Using emailing flows to send out unique emails embedded with links to your products will increase transactions over time, without any extra effort required from you once they’re set up.